 Many of us dream of strolling down cobblestoned streets in Europe, snorkeling in the blue waters of Australia, or embarking on a safari across the savannahs of Africa.
 Yet the cost of air travel can make those dreams feel out of reach.
 Award miles can help offset flight costs, but the process of earning them can be slow and at times confusing.

 That is where this travel guide comes in.
 Here, I offer insight into different ways travelers can earn award miles beyond flying.
-I also explain American Airlines’ revamped status program – Loyalty Points.
+I also explain American Airlines’ revamped status program and why point systems matter.

 Guide to Earning Award Miles and Loyalty Points